r6915ee/nixos/README.md

 If you want to directly use this configuration, then make sure to change both files under [`hardware`](./hardware/).
-Both of the files under there are hardware-specific. `configuration.nix` under that directory is for NVIDIA, and `scan.nix` is what was generated from the hardware scan when installing.
+Both of the files under there are hardware-specific. `configuration.nix` under that directory is for NVIDIA and ALSA, and `scan.nix` is what was generated from the hardware scan when installing.

 You may also change [`system/users.nix`](./system/users.nix), if you prefer.